05

 Read all about our stroll around the Old Town of Faro.

 The cathedral of Faro is well worth a visit.
-This cathedral allows you to see the whole inside of the chapel from the above.
+This cathedral allows you to see the whole inside of the chapel from above.
 You walk some stairs and then the whole chapel is allowed to be seen from another point of view.
 Usually, you walk inside cathedrals with your head tilted upwards.
 No need for that here!

 Address: Largo da Sé 11, 8000-138 Faro, Portugal